+In the notation from \eqref{eq:dpm:linear}, we remove $y$ from the input of $L$, whenever it is independent of $y$ (i.e. $y=0$).
 Computing the non-linear part is more problematic than computing the linear part, as we need to integrate over the \ac{nn}.
 For DPM-pS, the $\epsilon$-loss is employed, together with the change-of-variables $\lambda_t = \log(\frac{1-k(t)}{\sigma_t})$ the non-linear part from \eqref{eq:nonlinear} becomes

 To avoid integration of the \ac{nn}, the $(p-1)$-th degree Taylor power series is employed as:

 where $\epsm^{(n)}$ refers to the $n$-th total derivative of the model $\epsm(\cdot)$.
 Replacing the \ac{nn} in the integral of the non-linear part with the Taylor power series yields: